 3. 5 Little Pumpkins Chant

 This timeless Halloween favorite offers a wonderful opportunity to integrate music and movement.
 Start by teaching students the 5 Little Pumpkins chant, then add some simple motions to represent each of the pumpkins on the gate.
 You can also add classroom instruments with students playing the matching rhythm for each pumpkin’s lines.
 This activity helps younger students focus on rhythm, timing, and creativity while having loads of fun!
+Looking for an arrangement already done for you, click here to see what I use.

 4. The Addams Family Theme Song